List of HBO international channels: Netherlands

 HBO Netherlands launched on 9 February 2012 over cable television provider Ziggo, as a three-channel multiplex service featuring HBO original programs airing on a day-behind basis from their initial United States broadcast.
 A local version of HBO Go was also made available to subscribers of the service.
 HBO Netherlands was available to subscribers of Ziggo, KPN, UPC, XS4ALL, Telfort, fibre providers Glashart Media and Vodafone Glasvezel and satellite broadcaster CanalDigitaal.

 On 28 September 2016, HBO Netherlands announced that it would cease broadcasting on 31 December 2016.

 Following the 31 December 2016 closure of HBO Netherlands, cable television provider Ziggo, as part of its acquisition of the broadcasting licenses to the network's content for the Dutch market, began offering HBO programs on its video on demand service Ziggo Movies & Series XL.
 Ziggo's rights to HBO programming expired on 31 December 2021, in anticipation of the 2022 HBO Max launch in the Netherlands.

 Nordic region

-On August 15, 2012, HBO announced plans to launch HBO Nordic, a multiplatform video distribution service serving Norway, Denmark, Sweden and Finland that was created through a joint venture with Parsifal International.
+On August 15, 2012, HBO announced plans to launch HBO Nordic, a multiplatform video distribution service serving Norway, Denmark, Sweden and Finland that was created through a joint venture with Peter Ekelund's Parsifal International.
 The video on demand service launched in December 2012.
 HBO programming also airs in Iceland on Stöð (Channel 2).

 HBO Nordic announced that the service would be dissolved and was folded into HBO Max, launching on October 26, 2021.
 All HBO Nordic subscribers were automatically transferred to HBO Max and new subscribers between October 26 and November 30 would have 50% off for a lifetime as long as they do not cancel their subscription.
 People with the old HBO Nordic application on their phones were prompted to install HBO Max instead.